The States Where Driving Costs the Most Don't Have the Most Expensive Gas

 • New Hampshire remains the lowest-burden state at 2.74%, unchanged in rank from January to April.

-The table below shows the 12 states with the highest combined driving cost burden in 2026, ranked by gas and auto insurance costs as a share of household income.
+These 12 states carry the highest combined driving cost burden in 2026, measured as gas and auto insurance costs as a share of household income.

 1